What is Web Page Weight and How Does It Impact Site Performance?

 Q1.
 What is a good page load time on a website?

-A. good page load time is typically under 3 seconds; faster is better for user experience and retention.
+A. Good page load time is typically under 3 seconds; faster is better for user experience and retention.

 Q2.
 How do you measure the performance of a website?